 Posted by Anoop Verma at 6:29:00 AM

 Religion is not about god.
 It is about the experience of the sacred, which is the driver of intellectualism and morality.
 When the atheists deny religion, they are suppressing and desecrating the sacred.
 This makes them alienated from the intellectual and moral roots of their society.
 The communities in which atheism takes root are unintellectual and immoral.

 Posted by Anoop Verma at 9:51:00 AM

 The planet earth is fast becoming terra incognita.
 In name of battling the pandemic, most nations have barricaded themselves against the truth.
 Only the politically connected voices are being heard.
 Every dissenting voice has been silenced.

 Machiavelli says in The Prince that whoever becomes the cause of another becoming powerful, ensures his own ruin—from this bit of Machiavellian wisdom I infer that if a community sacrifices its intellectual, political, and financial achievements to raise the standards of a backward community, then it will, at some point of time, itself become backward.

 Wednesday, July 1, 2020

-The conservatives are preoccupied with traditions and morals, and their preachers are traditionalists first and humanists next.
-Their insistent preaching is directed towards building of character; they exhort their youth to strive to be as good as their ancestors.
-The liberals, on the other hand, are preoccupied with proving that the norms of traditions and morality are anti-freedom, and their preachers are alienated individualists first and nihilists next.
-Their insistent preaching is directed towards creating individuals who are alienated and nihilistic, and seek total freedom from the bondage of traditions and morality.
+The conservatives are preoccupied with traditions and morals.
+Their preachers are traditionalists first and humanists next.
+Their insistent preaching is directed towards building of character.
+They exhort their youth to strive to be as good as their ancestors.

 Posted by Anoop Verma at 8:02:00 AM